Amit-O5/GoTogether-1/README.md

 ## 📲 Feature Highlights

-### My Bookings
+### My Rides
-The My Bookings page provides a comprehensive overview of all ride requests and their current status:
+The My Rides page provides a comprehensive overview of all your ride activities:

+- **Offered Rides**: Manage rides you've created, including passenger requests and ride details
-- **For Riders**: View all requested rides with status indicators (pending, confirmed, rejected)
+- **Requested Rides**: View all rides you've requested with status indicators (pending, confirmed, rejected)
-- **For Drivers**: Manage passenger requests with options to accept or reject
-- **Rich Information**: See pickup/dropoff locations, departure times, and passenger/driver details
+- **Rich Information**: See pickup/dropoff locations, departure times, and user details
 - **Status Tracking**: Visual indicators show the current status of each booking

-### Driver Dashboard
-A dedicated dashboard for drivers to manage their offered rides:

-- **Ride Management**: Create, edit, and cancel offered rides
+### Create & Manage Rides
+Easily create and manage ride offerings:

+- **Ride Creation**: Set up new rides with pickup/dropoff locations, time, available seats, and price
+- **Preferences Setting**: Specify preferences like smoking, pets, alcohol policies, and gender preferences
-- **Passenger Requests**: Review and respond to ride requests
+- **Request Management**: Review and respond to ride requests from other users
 - **Capacity Tracking**: Monitor available seats and bookings
-- **Schedule Overview**: Calendar view of upcoming and past rides

-### Rider Experience
+### Find Rides
-Tailored features for ride seekers:
+Powerful search capabilities for finding the perfect ride:

 - **Ride Search**: Find available rides based on location, date, and preferences
-- **Booking Workflow**: Simple request process with clear status updates
+- **Map Visualization**: See pickup and dropoff locations on interactive maps
+- **Filtering Options**: Filter rides by price, available seats, and user preferences
-- **Driver Information**: View driver profiles, ratings, and vehicle information
+- **User Information**: View profiles, ratings, and vehicle information of ride offerers
-- **Route Visualization**: Map view of pickup and dropoff locations

 ## 🧰 Technology Stack